adlnet/xAPI-Spec/xAPI.md

 the verb id will usually use the past tense.

 Statements are expected to be permanent.
-The only way to undo a Statement within this specification is to
-<a name="voided">"void" it</a>.
-Voiding does not destroy a Statement, rather indicates the evidence in the
-Statement is to be disregarded.
+The only way to undo a Statement within this specification is to [void it](#voided).
+Voiding does not destroy a Statement, rather indicates the evidence in the Statement is to be disregarded.

 <a name="statement-immutablity-and-exceptions" />